usmanert/oracle-suite/cmd/lair/README.md

 Lair is an application responsible for collecting signed events from the Spire P2P network, storing them, and providing an HTTP API to retrieve them along with Oracle signatures.

-Lair is one of the components of Maker Wormhole: https://forum.makerdao.com/t/introducing-maker-wormhole/11550
+Lair is one of the components of Maker Teleport: https://forum.makerdao.com/t/introducing-maker-teleport/11550

 ## Table of contents